chavias/Running-Hiking-Blog/README.md

-# Flask Blog
+# Hiking Blog

 This is a simple blog application built with Flask, a lightweight web framework for Python.
 The application is containerized using Docker to ensure consistency across different environments.

 ## Features

-- Create, read, update, and delete blog posts
+- Create, view, update, and delete hiking or running trails
+- Upload hiking trails in form of GPX files
 - User authentication and authorization
 - Responsive design using Bootstrap
 - Forgot-password functionality